Ulifyi/x3dh-react-native/README.md

 ---

-This repository is based on WhisperSystem's own [libsignal-protocol-javascript](https://github.com/WhisperSystems/libsignal-protocol-javascript) by **[@liliakai](https://github.com/liliakai)**, modified to support node and the browser.
-I use [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl) as a drop-in native replacement for WebCrypto API.
+This repository is based on WhisperSystem's own [libsignal-protocol-javascript](https://github.com/WhisperSystems/libsignal-protocol-javascript) by **[@liliakai](https://github.com/liliakai)**, modified to support react native.
+I use [isomorphic-webcrypto](https://github.com/kevlened/isomorphic-webcrypto) as a drop-in replacement for WebCrypto API.

 **WARNING: This code has NOT been reviewed by an experienced cryptographer.
 IT IS FOR RESEARCH ONLY!!!!!**